 * The F4D not only served with the US Navy and Marines, it also served under USAF command, though not with USAF pilots.
 One Navy Skyray squadron, VFAW-3 out of North Island in San Diego, was assigned to the North American Air Defense (NORAD) system under Air Force control, scrambling to intercept intruders entering the southwestern corner of the USA.
 The Navy Skyrays participated in Air Force interceptor competitions and walked away with their share of prizes.
 VFAW-3 Skyrays deployed to Naval Air Station Key West in Florida during the Cuban Missile Crisis in the fall of 1962, protecting US airspace from Cuban intruders.
 There were radar contacts with MiGs, but nobody ever tried to pick a fight.

 A total of 420 Fords had been built by the time production ended in December 1958.
-It never saw any real combat service and there were no export users, though Douglas did demonstrate the type to potential buyers, including the government of India.
+It never saw any real combat service and there were no export users -- though Douglas did demonstrate the type to potential buyers, including the government of India.
 The type was redesignated "F-6A" when the US military consolidated aircraft designations in September 1962, but by that time, the Skyray was increasingly being shunted off to the reserves.
 In 1962, a few were fitted out as target drone controllers and redesignated "DF-6A".

 The Skyray had been completely phased out by the end of the 1960s.
 One of its last duty posts was at the Navy Test Pilots School at Patuxent River in Maryland, where it was used to give students familiarity with how an unstable aircraft flew.
 One cynic also said that the school held on to its Skyrays for so long simply to hammer in the lesson: "Don't ever buy another one like this airplane."
 However, the Ford appears to be remembered with some affection -- tempered by an awareness of its peculiarities, and the realization that it probably wasn't the best combat aircraft the Navy and Marines ever flew.